thevickypedia/Jarvis/docs/_sources/README.md.txt

   television: turn off bedroom tv fire up the chopper:  # custom phrase
   garage: open garage
-  car: lock start car
+  car: start car
 ```

 :warning: This is a direct mapping to the [functions](https://github.com/thevickypedia/Jarvis/blob/master/jarvis/executors/functions.py),
 so the input phrases are not validated by Jarvis.
-This may cause `RuntimeError`s if invalid phrases are entered in the mapping file.
+This will raise a `UserWarning` if invalid function name or phrase is entered in the mapping file.

 </details>